stjude-biohackathon/MethylMiner/README.md

 ## **1. methFlow - NextFlow Pipeline**

 Current implementation of the pipeline is designed to be executed on St. Jude HPC Research Cluster.
+However, the code can be run from anywhere as long as the dependencies are installed/available:

+# **Dependencies**
+    - nextflow/21.10.5
+    - Perl
+    - R (version 4.1.3)
+        - BiocManager
+        - minfi"
+        - IlluminaHumanMethylationEPICmanifest
+        - IlluminaHumanMethylationEPICanno.ilm10b4.hg19
+        - doParallel
+        - funr
+        - argparse
+        - tidyverse
+        - ggprism
+        - reshape2
+        - pheatmap
+        - rstudioapi

 After logging into interactive node, please load the following or latest available NextFlow module before running the pipeline